KSAN Live at the Record Plant

 - Mike BloomfieldNovember 10, 1974no audio

 Bloomfield was in his solo years, post-Electric Flag and post-Super Session.
 The setlist confirms the Plant appearance.
 He lived in Marin at the time, making the venue a natural stop.
-No tape located.
+No tape has surfaced.

 - The TubesNovember 21, 1974